 Pepper’s lawyers also provide comprehensive pre-litigation counseling to address potential risks before matters enter the courtroom, including planning for possible government agency investigations and enforcement actions.

 Pepper leverages the experience of our white collar attorneys to help higher education clients conduct internal investigations, reviews and compliance efforts.
 We advise our clients on matters including allegations of sexual misconduct and harassment, student/faculty misconduct, criminal activity, discrimination, financial improprieties, violations of federal and state regulations, and safety and security.
-We regularly conduct Title IX investigations as outside investigators or as strategic partners with Title IX coordinators for colleges and universities, and we have handled some of the most high-profile and significant independent investigations for institutions of higher learning faced with the most pressing of problems.
+We regularly conduct Title IX investigations as outside investigators or as strategic partners with Title IX coordinators for colleges and universities.
+Internal investigations conducted for colleges and universities have focused on allegations of, among other things, fraud, conflict of interest, and violations of college/university policies.
+Oftentimes, these investigations originate from hotline complaints raising concerns about the conduct of high level officials.
+As part of these investigations, we have counseled the administrations and boards and have cooperated in parallel law enforcement investigations.
+Pepper attorneys have handled some of the most high-profile and significant independent investigations for institutions of higher learning faced with the most pressing of problems.